CodesterClub/Java-Algogen/README.md

 ## How to use?
 - You need to [download the ZIP](https://github.com/OogleGlu/Java-Algogen/archive/main.zip).
+- Then extract it somewhere.
+- Place folder containing your source files in the `root` of the extracted directory
-- Then you need to execute the class Main in it.
+- Execute the class `Main`.
-- You'll enter the java code in the terminal and the output will be generated as a `Class_Algo.txt` file which is saved in the `Algos` directory.
+- Enter the source file path and the output will be generated as a `Class_Algo.txt` in the `Algos` directory of `root`.

 ## Index of Classes:
 - [Main](https://github.com/OogleGlu/Java-Algogen/blob/main/Main.java)